bwc126/personal-site/README.md

 - Reposition sections to improve presentation impact.

-- Resolve lack of convincing neon glow, give sufficient margins/padding/etc. for glow to extinct.
+- ~~Resolve lack of convincing neon glow, give sufficient margins/padding/etc. for glow to extinct.~~

 - Minimize number of CSS rules and classes.

-- ~~Make modals legible and accurate.~~